rawrmaan/h3-population-helium/README.md

 npm install
 ```

 Copy `.env.sample` to a new file called `.env` and add your Postgres database credentials.

 Then, run the H3 index update script.
 This will add H3 indexes, truncated to the first 10 significant characters, to the `hex_res8` column of the `kontur_population` table:

 ```bash
 npm run update-h3-index
 ```

 And that's it!
-You can create the final using the following query and export to CSV using your favorite tool:
+You can create the final dataset using the following query and export to CSV using your favorite tool:

 ```sql
 select hex_res8, population